percona/everest-doc/docs/release-notes/Percona-Everest-1.0.0-(2024-06-28).md

 - [EVEREST-841](https://perconadev.atlassian.net/browse/EVEREST-841) - Fixed an issue where the user interface (UI) could not identify the correct operator/database cluster for different namespaces.

-- [EVEREST-859](https://perconadev.atlassian.net/browse/EVEREST-859) - While uninstalling Percona Everest, an error occurred when attempting to delete a namespace.
-The issue is resolved now.

 - [EVEREST-869](https://perconadev.atlassian.net/browse/EVEREST-869) - Fixed an issue where `everestctl install` failed to revert to the default namespace when the namespace was left blank.

 - [EVEREST-870](https://perconadev.atlassian.net/browse/EVEREST-870) - When running the `everestctl install` command, the installation wizard asked for values such as namespaces and operators, even though the values were already provided by flags `(--namespaces=everest --operator.mongodb=false --operator.postgresql=false --operator.xtradb-cluster=true)`.
 The issue has been resolved now.